 Kids use beds differently than adults—climbing, sitting, bouncing (even when they’re told not to), and turning bedtime into storytime headquarters.
 A few practical details can make a big difference in how the bed feels and how it holds up.

-- Edge and corner finishing: rounded profiles and well-secured seams help the bed handle everyday use without looking worn too soon.
+Edge and corner finishing: rounded profiles and well-secured seams help the kids platform bed handle everyday use without looking worn too soon.

 Slide Feature: Play Value Without Overcrowding the Room